-At the recently concluded 3rd Annual MSMEs Forum in Windhoek, Namibia, Zuba Network spoke with Ambassador Albert Muchanga, African Union Commissioner for Economic Development, Trade, Industry, and Mining, on a wide range of issues, pertaining to the the growth and readiness of Africa’s Micro, Small and Medium Enterprises for the Africa Continental Free Trade Area, billed the the world’s largest free trade zone.
+At the recently concluded 3rd Annual MSMEs Forum in Windhoek, Namibia, Zuba Network spoke with Ambassador Albert Muchanga, African Union Commissioner for Economic Development, Trade, Industry, and Minerals, on a wide range of issues, pertaining to the the growth and readiness of Africa’s Micro, Small and Medium Enterprises for the Africa Continental Free Trade Area, billed the the world’s largest free trade zone.

 Africa is a continent currently brimming with entrepreneurial spirit, with millions of micro, small, and medium enterprises (MSMEs) driving innovation, providing employment, and contributing to economies, among others.
 During the 3rd Annual African Union MSME Forum, a historic milestone was reached with the official definition of Africa’s MSMEs being launched, alongside platforms like the Enterprise Africa Network.
 These developments signal a renewed effort to support these businesses to thrive under the Africa Continental Free Trade Area (AfCFTA).